Velocity Frequent Flyer: Global Wallet card

-The Velocity Global Wallet prepaid Visa product is owned by Cuscal and managed by Rev Australia Pty Ltd. The card is meant to be used as a travel wallet card, where holders are able to earn points on purchases and avoid overseas transaction fees.
-The Global Wallet card allows the holder to load money onto the card in Australian dollars (AUD), up to a total value of A$25,000.
-Multiple currencies are able to be stored on the card, with 10 supported currencies, such as Japanese Yen (JPY) and New Zealand Dollars (NZD).
+The Velocity Global Wallet prepaid Visa product was owned by Cuscal and managed by Rev Australia Pty Ltd. The card was designed to be used as a travel wallet card, where holders were able to earn points on purchases and avoid overseas transaction fees.
+The Global Wallet card allowed the holder to load money onto the card in Australian dollars (AUD), up to a total value of A$25,000.
+As many as ten currencies were able to be stored on the card.